jqphu/blog/data/blog/crypto-is-unforgiving.md

 Once we detect them it's too late.
 Funds are irreversibly lost.

-Even if you don't click that don't come from the official social media accounts.
+You can try to only click links from official social media accounts but that won't save you.

-The problem is official social media's such as twitter and discord are frequently compromised e.g. [NounsDAO a month ago](https://twitter.com/cryptolycan/status/1541263212662132736).
+Twitter and discords are frequently compromised e.g. [NounsDAO a month ago](https://twitter.com/cryptolycan/status/1541263212662132736).

 Now let's say you're **extra** cautious.
 You don't click anything but your bookmarked official links.